damurashov/MadCV/README.md

 ## Other

-- Ability to maintain inherited code, delve into the internals of used libraries and frameworks, port and tweak those in order to get things done
+- Ability to maintain inherited code, delve into the internals of libraries and frameworks, port and tweak those in order to get things done
 - Willingness to interact with adjacent areas of expertise, such as digital electronics, algorithms, learn about those in the process
 - English: fluent verbal communication, business correspondence
+- Digital protocols
+- Git

+## Less important

+Software-related, or desktop

+- Eclipse IDE
+- Qt Creator IDE
+- VSCode
+- Vim
+- Software debugging
+- Linux applications
+- [shell] scripting

+Workflow

+- Redmine
+- Gitlab
+- Docker

 ## Secondary